AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 ## Credits

+- @Redecorating - thanks for editing the scripts
 - @marcosfad - thanks for the original script for Ubuntu
 - @MCMrARM - thanks for all RE work
 - @ozbenh - thanks for submitting NVME patch